redtexts/texts/goldner_1991_bordiga_community.md

 "democracy", which for them is essentially everything.
-Socialism is effectively conceived as "democratic collectivism", so its absence, and the absence of the surface of capitalism [sic] forms, must be **"bureaucratic** collectivism".
+Socialism is effectively conceived as "democratic collectivism", so its absence, and the absence of the surface of capitalism [sic] forms, must be "**bureaucratic** collectivism".
 In other words, this tradition's whole disagreement with Stalinism and then Trotskyism revolved around the fact that what happened in Russia after 1917 or 1921 was **anti-democratic**.
 Of course that was tremendously important, but its influence is to